susapad/software/README.md

 ### SusaPad Software

-SusaPad Software is under GPL-3.0, and it follows the four degree of Freedom:
+SusaPad Software is under GPL-3.0, and it follows the following four degrees of freedom:

 - Freedom to run the program for any purpose.
 - Freedom to study how the program works & adapt it to specific needs.